aws-powertools/powertools-lambda-dotnet/docs/utilities/batch-processing.md

     ```

     1.  **Step 1**.
 Creates a class that inherits from SQSCustomRecordHandler and override the HandleAsync method.
     2.  **Step 2**.
-You can have custom logic inside the record handler and throw exceptions that will cause this SQS message to fail
+You can have custom logic inside the record handler and throw exceptions that will cause this message to fail
     3.  **Step 3**.
 RecordHandlerResult can return empty (None) or some data.
 	3.  **Step 4**.
 Lambda function returns the Partial batch response

-=== "Sample response"

-    The second record failed to be processed, therefore the processor added its message ID in the response.

-    ```json
-    {
-		"batchItemFailures": [
-			{
-				"itemIdentifier": "244fc6b4-87a3-44ab-83d2-361172410c3a"
-			},
-			{
-				"itemIdentifier": "213f4fd3-84a4-4667-a1b9-c277964197d9"
-			}
-		]
-	}
-    ```

 === "Sample event"